Breadcrumb

 • for men – 65 years.

-The new rules for obtaining the right to an old-age pension have significantly reduced the right to draw a pension at an age lower than the normal retirement age.
-This has increased the effective retirement age for both men and women.
+The new rules of obtaining the right to an old-age pension have significantly reduced the right to draw it at an age lower than the retirement age.
+This has increased the actual age of retirement for both women and men.
+The diagram below illustrates the upward trend observed over the last 20 years.